TokenEngineeringCommunity/resources/README.md

 # resources
-Repo for the curation of Token Engineering resources
+Repo for the curation of Token Engineering resources.